dafny-lang/dafny/docs/HowToFAQ/FAQFailingPost.md

   return;
 }
 ```
-(This example uses the `Result` type from the [standard library](https://github.com/dafny-lang/libraries/blob/master/src/Wrappers.dfy).)
+(This example uses the `Result` type from the [standard library](https://github.com/dafny-lang/libraries/blob/master/src/Wrappers.dfy).
+The `include` directive in the example requires that you have a copy of the standard library in `./library`.)

 This method can exit either through the `return` at the end or through the failure return if a failure value is returned
 from `MyMethod`.
 That return happens before the `assert` that is intended to do a pre-check of the postcondition; depending